-Airports are a center of rush for both operational assets and passengers, and in need of lifelong solutions.
-Flight delays, human-driven operational problems makes the use of Airport Asset Tracking Systems inevitable.
+Airports are a center of a rush for both operational assets and passengers and in need of lifelong solutions.
+Flight delays, human-driven operational problems make the use of Airport Asset Tracking Systems inevitable.

 Did you know 70% of all delays to flights are caused by problems due to turnaround of aircrafts at airports?
 RTLS based tracking systems in airports take this problem away with helping operations with the easiest ways of locating anyone, anything in airports and monitor it.